minprog/app-studio/45 Projects/30 Mad Libs/10 Assignment.md

     - In the Finder/Explorer, select the text files that you downloaded, and copy them using CTRL+C (Windows) or Cmd-C (Mac)
     - In Android Studio, select the Raw folder and paste using CTRL+V (Windows) or Cmd-V (Mac)
     - Allow Android Studio to copy the files

+- When creating an instance of the `Story` class you should have already opened the appropriate text file (because this task belongs to the controller).
+Pass an `InputStream` object to the constructor of the `Story` class.
+You can create an input stream using the following example:

+        InputStream is = getResources().openRawResource(R.raw.madlib0_simple);

 - On top of that, when going "back" from the final screen, the user should find herself all the way back at the start screen.
 Use [Stack Overflow](http://stackoverflow.com/questions/27129353/android-back-navigation) to find out how.